IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_validation.rst

     Other values to pass to the schematics workspace.

-  revalidate_if_validated (False, bool, None)
-    If the version should be revalidated if it is already validated.

-  version_locator (True, str, None)
-    (Required for new resource) Version locator - the version that will be validated.

   region (False, any, us-south)
     The IBM Cloud region where you want to create your resources.
 If this value is not specified, us-south is used by default.
 This can also be provided via the environment variable 'IC_REGION'.

   environment_variables (False, list, None)
     Environment variables to include in the schematics workspace.

+  revalidate_if_validated (False, bool, None)
+    If the version should be revalidated if it is already validated.

   mark_version_consumable (False, bool, None)